-A split-second reflex more than likely saved this dog’s life!
+A split-second reflex saved this dog’s life!

-It’s got o be rush hour.
+It’s got to be rush hour.
 Cars are moving slowly.
 Horns are blasting… Eldad Hager and Loreta Frankonyte from Hope for Paws are driving mid-stream, rapidly scanning the area for a reported, tiny, stray poodle.

 OMG!
 A little poodle is standing at the edge of a crosswalk on a busy L.A. street corner.
 The traffic is stopped at the red light and the pup darts across the street.

 “Let me get out!”
 There’s a click.
 Loreta has released the door latch.